 Different types of air conditioner compressor

-There are five common types for AC compressors used in the HVAC industry based on the system’s design and needs: Reciprocating, Scroll, Screw, Rotary, and Centrifugal.
+There are five common types of AC compressors used in the HVAC industry based on the system’s design and needs: Reciprocating, Scroll, Screw, Rotary, and Centrifugal.

 The Scroll air conditioners compressor uses a fixed scroll and an orbiting scroll rotates with the help of swing link which eventually reduces the volume of the gas by pushing the pockets of refrigerant to the center of the two scrolls.

-The Screw air conditioners compressor works with a pair of helical rotors.
+The Screw air conditioner compressor works with a pair of helical rotors.
 They compress the gas trapped inside with the movement of these rotors in the cylinder.

-And the Centrifugal air conditioners compressor with the centrifugal force, move the vapor in a circular motion.
+And the Centrifugal air conditioner compressor with the centrifugal force moves the vapor in a circular motion.
 Then a disk with radial blades known as an impeller rapidly spins inside the housing.
-Due to these movements, the gas gains velocity and then the diffuser converts the produced energy into pressure.
+Due to these movements, the gas gains velocity, and then the diffuser converts the produced energy into pressure.
 Then it discharges into the condenser and the rest is the same as other air conditioners.

 The functions of air conditioner compressors

-What they do during the whole process is creating pressure; raising the temperature, pushing the humid air into the condenser coils, eliminating humidity, compressing liquid, removing and condensing hot refrigerated gas are all among the tasks that an AC compressor does during the time that your air conditioner is on.
+What they do during the whole process is create pressure; raise the temperature, push the humid air into the condenser coils, eliminate humidity, compress the liquid, removing and condense hot refrigerated gas are all among the tasks that an AC compressor does during the time that your air conditioner is on.

 Air Conditioner Compressor maintenance